Benzxje/Maven-Sales-Challenge/README.md

 The data model was relatively clean; however, several important preprocessing steps were required to ensure accuracy and analytical reliability:

 - The product name **"GTXPro"** in the `sales_pipeline` table was standardized to **"GTX Pro"** to match the naming convention in the `products` table.
 This was handled using **Find & Replace in Power Query**.
-- Since five sales agents are missing from the sales pipeline table and there's no data to clarify this, it's presumed they are new hires who haven't yet begun to prospect opportunities.
 - Engaging deals without close dates were properly handled to prevent incorrect quarter assignments.
 - The missing values within the dataset are expected occurrences and should be retained in their current state.